WalshyDev/personal-site/content/pages/blog/21_09_10-handling-file-uploads-with-cloudflare-workers.md

 }
 ```

 Now we have a [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) we need to get the [File](https://developer.mozilla.org/en-US/docs/Web/API/File).
-We can do this by fetching the specific thing from FromData, I'm going to use the key `file` but it could be anything so make sure this points to the key you're using!
+We can do this by fetching the specific entry from FromData, I'm going to use the key `file` but it could be anything so make sure this points to the key you're using!
 Anyway, we can fetch it like so:

 ```js
 async function handleRequest(request) {